OpenCTI-Platform/opencti/docs/docs/development/platform.md

 ### Development configuration

 The API can be specifically configured with files depending on the starting profile.
-By default, the default.json file is used and will be correctly configured for local usage **except for admin password**
+By default, the default.json file is used and will be correctly configured for local usage **except for admin password**.

 So you need to create a development profile file.
-You can duplicate the default file and adapt if for you need.
+You can duplicate the default file and adapt if you need.
 ```bash
 cd ~/opencti/opencti-platform/opencti-graphql/config
 cp default.json development.json